Total Knee Replacement in NYC & Stamford, CT

-Total Knee Replacement Surgery in NYC
+Total Knee Replacement NYC

-Total knee replacement, also known as total knee arthroplasty, is a surgical reconstruction of the knee joint using prosthetic implants made of special metals, plastic and/or ceramicised metal.
 Total knee replacement surgery is commonly performed in order to repair a knee joint suffering from damaged cartilage and/or bone, usually as a result of knee arthritis.
 It can be thought of as a resurfacing procedure of the knee.

 The damaged cartilage and bone are removed, and the ends of the bones comprising the knee are resurfaced with metal.
 A plastic insert is placed between the metal components to provide long-lasting, low-friction motion.

-• Severe knee stiffness or pain that is recurring
+• Recurring severe knee stiffness or pain

 • Knee pain that lasts throughout the day and night, even when resting